 Pre-Fourth preparations can save a lot of heartache!
 No caring pet owner plans on their pet getting out and getting lost:

 - Microchip.
 Haven’t gotten a microchip for your pet yet?
 Now is a great time!
-Call the micochip company to make sure the chip is registered with your current information.
+If you have one already, call the microchip company to make sure the chip is registered with your current information.

 - Collar and ID tag.
 Check to make sure pet collars are secure and tags are up-to-date and readable.